symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 The actual content in a CMS tends to be organized in a tree like structure, mimicking a file system.
 Note that content authors might want to use different structures for how to organize the content and how to organize other aspects like the menu and the routing.
-This leads to the third requirement, *a CMS must provide means be represent the content as a tree structure*.
+This leads to the third requirement, *a CMS must provide means to represent the content as a tree structure*.
 Furthermore a fourth requirement is that *a CMS should allow maintaining several independent tree structures*.

 In general data inside a CMS tends to be unstructured.
 So while several pages inside